WitnessAngel/witness-angel-cryptolib/docs/cryptolib_concepts.rst

 The **local-keyfactory keystore** is the default keystore available on recording devices, as well as **server trustees** (see below).
 It can generate keypairs on demands, and typically doesn't protect them with passphrases.

-An **authenticator** is a subtype of keystore used to provide a digital identity keychain to a trusted third party (typically an individual).
+An **authenticator** is a subtype of keystore used to provide a digital identity to a trusted third party (typically an individual).
 It is a fixed set of keypairs, all protected by the same passphrase, with some additional authentication fields in a metadata file.
 An **authdevice**, or authentication device, is a physical device on which an authenticator can be stored (for now, we use a simple folder at the root of an usb storage), if it is not simply stored in a local disk.

 Authenticators can publish their public keys, and public metadata, to a **web gateway** - a simple online registry - so that other people may easily access them.